 Storage and Reheating Instructions

-Store the peanut noodles in an airtight container in the fridge for up to 3 days.
+- Refrigerate: Store leftover noodles in an airtight container for up to 3 days.

 How do I make Peanut Noodles gluten-free?